-You will find privet, jetbead and Amur honeysuckle widespread above and below Vernal Pond.
-Burning bush is largely concentrated around Sugar Pond and to its south and west.
+You will find privet, jetbead, burning bush and Amur honeysuckle widespread above and below Vernal Pond.
+Burning bush has also concentrated around Sugar Pond and to its south and west.
 You will find Barberry, wineberry, multiflora rose and forsythia throughout the park.
 All of these shrubs are prevalent in Hastings area yards.

 Privet grows quickly and displaces native plants.
 Forests containing privet tend to have less shrub diversity as well as a decreased density of herbaceous plants and trees.

 There are privet patches all over Hillside Woods, with mature stands in the Meadow and intensive colonization between the Meadow and Vernal Pond.
 Many of the bushes in the Meadow have been removed by volunteers.

 Native to Asia, jetbead forms a thick undergrowth which crowds out native plants and prevents the establishment of tree saplings.
 Additionally, it creates dense shade that impacts the native plants that require more sunlight.

 Jetbead is found in many of the same areas in Hillside Woods as privet: mainly between the Meadow and Vernal Pond and along Edgewood Avenue.